Fenugreek

 Does fenugreek make your pee yellow?

 Fenugreek may change the color and smell of the urine.
-Although this is not harmful, your doctor may question this change in color or odor since it may be similar to that caused by the metabolic disorder "maple syrup urine disease".
+Although this is not harmful, your doctor may question this change in color or odor since it may be similar to that caused by the metabolic imbalance "maple syrup urine condition".

 Does fenugreek interact with any medications?